-- SDF supported 3 local business and 4 community projects - The Authority is a partner in Destination Pembrokeshire - The tourism industry is supported by the Authority's work in visitor centres, rights of way, Coast to Coast and protection of the landscape through planning policies - Funding for the Greenways Bus services has been maintained. - 19 affordable housing units were approved and ?? collected through commuted sums - 90% of all planning applications were approved
+- SDF supported 3 local business and 4 community projects - The Authority is a partner in Destination Pembrokeshire - The tourism industry is supported by the Authority's work in visitor centres, rights of way, Coast to Coast and protection of the landscape through planning policies - Funding for the Greenways Bus services has been maintained, subject to other partners maintaining their contribution. - 30 affordable housing units have been approved so far in 2014/15 (out of 50 units approved in total) and £52,338 was collected through commuted sums and section 106 agreements with further contributions due on completion of the properties. - Over 90% of all planning applications were approved c.

-- a. #Over 20% of all planning approvals for housing will be for affordable homes - b. #The number of people using coastal buses, park and ride and similar schemes increases each year - c.
 We complete the scrutiny of socio-economic project and take forward the recommendations.

+- a.
+There is an increasing number of affordable homes approved - b.
+The number of people using coastal buses, park and ride and similar schemes increases each year